 There are three large valleys, Taylor Valley, Wright Valley and Victoria Valley.
-Taylor Valley was first discovered during Scott's Discovery Expedition (named after the ship) in 1901-1904, it was then surveyed in more detail by Griffith Taylor during Scott's later Terra Nova Expedition in 1910-1913 after whom the feature was named.
+Taylor Valley was first discovered during Scott's Discovery Expedition in 1901-1904, it was then surveyed in more detail by Griffith Taylor during Scott's later Terra Nova Expedition in 1910-1913 after whom it was named.
 The valley is hemmed in by tall mountain peaks and no further exploration of the surroundings was made at that time.
 It wasn't until the 1950's that further valleys and the extent of them was discovered from aerial photographs taken.

-There is a lake in Taylor Valley that is I suspect the subject of an Antarctic "urban myth".
-Officially it was named after Lake Chad in Africa the name of which comes from the word Chad which in the local language means a large expanse of water or a lake.
-The myth says that when the party from Scott's 1910-1913 expedition camped nearby, they took what they assumed was pure drinking water from this lake to be afflicted by dreadful diarrhoea which resulted in the usage of large amounts of toilet paper.
+There is a lake in Taylor Valley that was officially named after Lake Chad in Africa which in the local language means a large expanse of water or a lake.
+The actual story of how it got its name says that when the party from Scott's 1910-1913 expedition camped nearby, they took what they assumed was pure drinking water from this lake to be afflicted by dreadful diarrhoea which resulted in the usage of large amounts of toilet paper.
 The brand name of this paper was "Chad" and so the name was given to the lake.
-The cause of the illness was given as toxic chemicals that are produced by cyanobacteria found in and around the lake.
-I can find no reference to Chad having ever been a brand name for anything let alone toilet paper and it seems very unlikely that in the very proper Edwardian Era gentleman scientists would name a lake after such an item.
-Any diarrhoea inducing properties of the lake water may be attributed to decaying seals in the lake as much as cyanobacteria.
+I had assumed this was something of a myth until it was confirmed by Ray Hoare - below.

 Received by email from Ray Hoare.